The Trojans recorded 629 yards of total offense

 USC defeats Notre Dame, 49-14

-2015: Davis, a quick, darting runner, will battle for the starting tailback job as a junior in 2015.
+2016: The experienced Davis, a quick, darting runner, returns as the starting tailback as a senior in 2016.

 2014: Davis was the backup tailback as a sophomore in 2014.
 Overall in 2014 while seeing action in all 13 games, he had 129 carries for 595 yards (4.6 avg) with 4 TDs, plus 13 receptions for 92 yards (7.1 avg) with 2 TDs.
 He sat out 2014 spring practice while recovering from a 2013 ankle injury.